Modelling two-dimensional droplet rebound off deep fluid baths: Background and motivation

 The ability for a droplet to rebound depends entirely on whether the layer of air that separates the two fluids remains unbroken throughout the impact.
-In the event that this air layer becomes sufficiently thin, the Van der-Waals forces within the liquid dominate, and the liquid pierces through the air layer and initiates coalescence \citep{sprittles2024gas}.
-For rebound to occur, it is a delicate balance between the system having enough force to jettison the drop upwards after impact, but not so much that the air layer is roughly penetrated before the liquid surface has time to force the droplet upwards.
+In the event that this air layer becomes sufficiently thin, the Van der Waals forces between the two liquid regions act, and the liquid pierces through the air layer and initiates coalescence \cite{sprittles2024gas}.
+For rebound to occur, it is a delicate balance between the system having enough restoring force to jettison the drop upwards after a cushioned impact, but not so much that the air layer is breached due to the inertia of the drop before the liquid surface has time to force the droplet upwards. "inviscid fluid model for the water entry of a rigid, solid body into a quiescent pool

-Industrial interest in impact dynamics were heavily motivated by military interest in sea-plane landings, and pre-impact dynamics of solid bodies impacting deep liquid baths were developed by \cite{smith2003air}.
-Technological advances of spray coating and ink-jet printing required precision in high-speed droplet impacts \citep{derby2010inkjet}.
-Studies of droplet-droplet impacts have been motivated by the rich field of aerosols, where small droplets play integral roles in natural processes such as cloud seeding, \citep{bird2010daughter}, and understanding pathogen transfer through suspended aerosol droplets, which has been crucial in a post-pandemic world \citep{yang2007size}.
+Industrial interest in solid impact dynamics were initially heavily motivated by military interest in sea-plane landings and slamming of boat hulls, leading to the development of Wagner theory \cite{wagner1932phenomena, korobkin2004analytical} as a foundational inviscid model for solid body entry into quiescent liquids.
+The role of the air layer in pre-impact dynamics of solid bodies on deep liquid baths was first developed by Smith et al. \cite{smith2003air}.
+For this work we base ourselves on the investigation of Moore \cite{moore2021introducing}, who combined pre-impact cushioning with the Wagner model.
+We incorporate surface tension effects in drop oscillations and in wave generation and propagation in the bath, relevant to scenarios such as spray coating and ink-jet printing (see Derby\cite{derby2010inkjet}) where surface tension dominates small droplet behaviour..
+Additionally, studies of droplet-droplet impacts have been motivated by the rich field of aerosols in a wide variety of natural processes from cloud seeding \cite{bird2010daughter} to pathogen transfer through suspended droplets \cite{yang2007size}.